Melanie Doane: Music career

 In 1993, Doane released the EP Harvest Train independently.
 Some of the songs drew the attention of Sony Music Canada, and she was signed to the label.
 She recorded her debut album, Shakespearean Fish in 1996.

 Although the album wasn't a hit on commercial radio, it was noticed by record producer Rick Neigher in Los Angeles.
 He worked with Doane on the second album, Adam's Rib (1998).
 The title song became the album's first Top 40 hit, followed by "Waiting for the Tide", "Goliath", and "Happy Homemaker".
 She toured in support of the album for two years with Jann Arden, Great Big Sea, The Philosopher Kings, and Lilith Fair.

 In 1999, Doane won the Juno Award for New Artist of the Year.
 After touring, she left Sony Music Canada.
 Through a partnership with Ted Dykstra and actor Gary Sinise, she began working on another album with Neigher in Los Angeles.
 During the recording process, she gave birth to her first child, worked as a session musician, wrote songs with SHeDAISY, starred in the independent film Black Swan, and released the live album Melvin Live.

 You Are What You Love was released by Actorboy Records and Warner Music Canada.
 The single "Still Desire You" reached the Top 5 at Canadian radio stations and its accompanying music video reached No. 1 on MuchMoreMusic's viewer's choice countdown.
 During promotion, she gave birth to her second child.

-In 2007 she Doane began working on an album that was inspired by motherhood.
+In 2007, Doane began working on an album that was inspired by motherhood.
 Initially dubbed a lullaby album, the resulting independent release A Thousand Nights had much wider appeal, mixing covers by Fleetwood Mac, The Everly Brothers, and Leonard Cohen with originals by Doane and including guests Jim Cuddy, Ron Sexsmith, Kathryn Rose, Emilie-Claire Barlow, and Ted Dykstra.
 Released in 2008, A Thousand Nights was preceded by the lead single "Songbird" featuring Cuddy, which became a Top 5 hit on the iTunes country singles chart in Canada.
 Doane's "Every Little Thing" and "Chopin Ballad" each received placements in the television shows Being Erica and Flashpoint.
 In 2007, 2008, 2010, and 2013, she was the featured entertainer on the Canadian Pacific Railway Holiday Train Tour.
 Each tour consisted of approximately 60 shows over the span of three weeks in various communities in the United States and Canada.

 Doane began working on a new studio album in 2009 with her brother and drummer Creighton Doane at his studio in Toronto.
 Throughout the recording process, early demos of tracks "Back To LA", "Make God Laugh", "From Your Lips to God's Ears", "Sweet on You", and "The Stupider I Am" were given away as free downloads via Doane's official website.
 In the summer of 2010, "Sweet on You" reached #1 on the East Coast Countdown, a popular radio show in Atlantic Canada.
 In December 2010, The Emerald City was announced with a March 1, 2011 release date.